This program is now back in operation

 The LAS is pleased to partner with the Louisville Free Public Library (LFPL) to introduce a telescope lending program for the Louisville area.
-As of November 3, 2018, the Southwest Branch of the LFPL has been provided with three Orion Starblast Newtonian tabletop reflectors.
+LFPL has been provided with a number Orion Starblast Newtonian tabletop reflectors.
 These will allow patrons to see the planets and some of the brighter deep sky objects such as the Orion Nebula and the Andromeda Galaxy.

 Alterations to the telescopes have been made to make them more user friendly and easier to maintain.
 Also, the addition of a zoom lens obviates the need to change eyepieces and allows magnification levels from 19x - 56x to be obtained by the simple twist of a collar.